March 15, 2021MAINTENANCE

 How to Launch a Successful CMMS Program

-MaintainX goes by many names: Computerized Maintenance Management System (CMMS), work order management software, and industrial collaborative workflow solution are just a few of them.
+MaintainX goes by many names: Computerized Maintenance Management Systems (CMMS), work order management software, and industrial collaborative workflow solutions are just a few of them.
 Call the platform whatever you like, but its purpose is the same.

 Well-run maintenance programs don’t “just happen.”
 Behind every successful facility exists a maintenance team dedicated to asset reliability, quality control, and stakeholder safety.
-And the backbone of today’s most efficient departments are CMMS.
+And the backbone of today’s most efficient departments is a CMMS.

 Successful operational management is the culmination of implementing organized maintenance and CMMS programs, establishing work order communication systems, and continually making improvements toward realistic O&M goals.

 Ask yourself: What three O&M modifications would generate the most impactful improvements for our organization right now?
 Your answer might include something general like, “set-up a new work request system,” or it could consist of something more specific like “reduce downtime on conveyor belts.”
 Once you’ve written your top three maintenance goals, you may want to run them through the S.M.A.R.T goal-setting system:

 - Specific: Challenge yourself to get specific on the who, what, where, when, and why of your maintenance goals.